ruedap/atomcasts-syntax/README.md

 # Atomcasts Syntax Theme

-An Atom syntax theme based on the RailsCasts theme.
+An Atom syntax theme for [vim-mode](https://github.com/atom/vim-mode) based on the RailsCasts theme.

 ## Screenshots